jeffy-g/eve-esi-types/docs/esi-types-util3.md

 # ESI Types Utility 3.1 Summary

-This document provides detailed explanations of each type defined in the `index.d.ts` file.
+This document provides detailed explanations of each type defined in the `eve-esi-types/v2/index.d.ts` file.

 > ## TESIRequestFunctionSignature2